-HUS-653 Planned Change in Organizations and Social Systems 2 credits
+HUS-653 Social Systems Analysis of Organizational & Community Change 2 credits

 This course will focus on the various properties and implications of planned change.
 Change and innovation will be fully explored within both organizations and larger social systems.
 Material from political science, economics, communications, marketing, systems theory, organizational development, and conflict resolution will be employed.